2. Register your project

 There is no geographic restriction within a group.

-If a group manager wishes to make a case to create and validate a group of more than 15 projects or spanning planting period greater than five years, they should contact the preferred validation/verification body and the Woodland Carbon Code Secretariat to ask for prior written approval.
-The addition of new projects after the initial group validation is only allowed in order to replace planted areas that have been withdrawn from the group or suffered losses due to fire, disease etc. If any such additions occur between five or 10-yearly verification events, then a revised Project Design Document needs to be prepared and the group as a whole re-validated.
+If a group manager wishes to make a case to create and validate a group of more than 15 projects or spanning planting period greater than five years, they should contact the preferred validation/verification body and the Woodland Carbon Code team to ask for prior written approval.
+The addition of new projects after the initial group validation is only allowed in order to replace planted areas that have been withdrawn from the group or suffered losses due to fire, disease etc. If any such additions occur between five or 10-yearly verification events, then a revised project design document needs to be prepared and the group as a whole re-validated.

-Ideally, groups will be formed prior to validation, but it is also possible to form a group for the purposes of verification.
+Ideally, groups will be formed before validation, but it is also possible to form a group for verification.
 If a group is formed for verification, the project start dates within the group should be within two years of each other (this also means their verifications will be due within two years of each other).
 Once projects are grouped, the grouping should remain the same for each subsequent verification.

-Creating a new project or group of projects in your UK Land Carbon Registry account
+3. Create a new project or group in your registry account

 1. Go to S&P Global's Environmental Registry and choose 'Login' (top right).
-On the first use you need to find 'Environmental Registry' in the list of services provided.
-See also How to register a project or group on registry (pdf)
+On your first use, you need to find 'Environmental Registry' in the list of services.
+See also how to register a project or group on registry (pdf)

-2. Once logged in, go to the 'My projects and issuances' tab and click on 'New Project' (for a single project) or 'New Master Project' (for a group).
-For a group you need to create 'New Subprojects' within the Master project.
+2. Once you’re logged in, go to the 'my projects and issuances' tab and click on 'new project' (for a single project) or 'new master project' (for a group).
+For a group, you need to create 'new subprojects' within the master project.

 • Project name and description